 This stat is meaningful, and the RAIN Group data tells you that 57% C-level and VPs prefer this means of communication.
-A phone call is buyer’s second most preferred way of getting in touch with sellers, the first one is an email.
+A phone call is the buyer’s second most preferred way of talking to sellers, with number one being email.
 And it’s also in top 3 of the most effective methods according to the sellers.

-Cold calling is alive and buyers believe it actually works.
+Cold calling is alive and buyers say it actually works.

 Here are some more stats to back this statement.
-In 2016 The Bridge Group Inc. surveyed 355 B2B companies and compared their “phone-centric” and email-centric” sales team.
-The former made more calls and had more quality conversations per day than their counterparts.
+In 2016 The Bridge Group surveyed 355 B2B companies and compared “phone-centric” and email-centric” sales teams.
+The former made more calls and had more quality conversations per day than their emailing counterparts.
 The key finding was the positive correlation between the quality of call and pipeline power score.

 Here’s one more thing to consider.
 Do you remember the sales era before the outbound prospectors began warming up the potential buyers?
-Sellers would call and repeat the same lines that they learned by heart regardless of prospect.
-They sounded artificial and that’s what buyers hated most because it seemed they were talking with machines.
+Sellers would call and repeat the same lines that they learned by heart regardless of who they’re talking to.
+They sounded artificial and that’s what buyers hated most because it seemed they were talking to machines.
 It was also the era of non-personalized long-read emails.